HomeCEU/docs-genesis/UseCase/ConsumeScormContent.md

 ## TODO
 - CEMS UI
-  - For courses which have a sco file provide a link
+  - Enrollments - Provide a link to rustici for courses which have a sco file
-  - Once clicked load the link in an iframe to encapsulate it as part of CEMS
+  - Once clicked open the link in a new tap just like we do now
   - Ensure no 'take exam' links exist for SCORM courses